 - The monetary awards will be paid to the student directly.
-It is the student’s responsibility to pay any applicable taxes and report the prize money to any applicable agency.
+It is the student’s responsibility to pay any applicable taxes and report the prize money to any applicable agencies.

-- Quantities of finalists and distribution of prizes are not pre-determined and may be awarded at the judges’ discretion to one or more students.
+- Quantities of finalists and distribution of prizes are not pre-determined and may be awarded at the competition committee and judges’ discretion to one or more students.

 - Regardless of “team” efforts, the awards will go only to the individual under whose name the project was submitted and only that individual will be recognized.

-- Students are responsible for their own transportation to and from each event.
+- Students are responsible for their own transportation to and from any events.